- Heating & Cooling: 52 Micro-Memoirs, (2017)

 Beth Ann Fennelly published a nonfiction work entitled Great with Child: Letters to a Young Mother in 2007, and in April 2008 Unmentionables: Poems was published by W. W. Norton.
 In 2013 a novel The Tilted World, co-authored with her husband Tom Franklin, was published.
 Fennelly has been promoted to Associate Professor of English and is Director of the M.F.A.
 Program in Creative Writing at the University of Mississippi in Oxford.
 Her web page at Ole Miss lists the following awards and honors: Top 20 Arts and Humanities Professor in Mississippi, 2013, and UM Humanities Teacher of the Year, Mississippi Humanities Council, 2011, The Subiaco Award for Literary Merit, 2012, Fulbright to Brazil, 2009, United States Artist Grant, 2006, The Black Warrior Review Poetry Contest, 2006, Grants from the Mississippi Arts Commission in Poetry (2010) and Nonfiction (2006) and the State of Illinois Arts Council in poetry (2001), Grant from the National Endowment for the Arts in poetry (2002), Fellowships from Bread Loaf and Sewanee, Residencies from MacDowell and the University of Arizona, Diane Middlebrook Fellow at the University of Wisconsin (1998-1999), Winner of a Pushcart Prize and three times included in The Best American Poetry series, Winner of The Kenyon Review Prize for a First Book, the Great Lakes Colleges Association New Writers Award, and a Booksense Top Ten Poetry Pick.
 She also read poetry at the Library of Congress at the invitation of the U.S. Poet Laureate.

 Fennelly’s essay, Goner, is the winner of the Fall 2015 Orlando Nonfiction Prize.
 Goner appears in Issue No. 19 of the Los Angeles Review.
 In 2016, Fennelly was selected as Mississippi’s Poet Laureate by Malcom White, executive director of the Mississippi Arts Commission, at the Rotunda of the Capitol Building.
 She replaces Natasha Trethewey.
 The position is for four years.
-Fennelly’s new book Heating & Cooling: 52 Micro-Memoirs, will be available in the fall of 2017.
+Fennelly’s new book Heating & Cooling: 52 Micro-Memoirs, was published in the fall of 2017.

 Interview with Beth Ann Fennelly, 2002